Back to Glossary

 Document Management

-What is Organize Scanned Documents Automatically?
+Organize Scanned Documents Automatically, explained

 Organizing scanned documents refers to the process of taking digitized files -- typically PDFs or images produced by a scanner, phone camera, or scanning app -- and arranging them into a logical, searchable structure.
 Because scanners rarely produce meaningful filenames on their own (outputting names like "Scan_001.pdf" or "IMG_20260312_142305.jpg"), scanned documents tend to accumulate rapidly into undifferentiated piles of files that are nearly impossible to navigate without opening each one individually.